gs-niteesh/gs-niteesh.github.io/finalreport/index.md

 I wasn't able to refactor all the drivers, so I will be refactoring these drivers and will work on unifying the BSP.

+## Acknowledgment

+I thank my mentors and all the members of THE RTEMS community for being really supportive, it was an excellent learning experience and a lot of fun.